SwatiDas198/Royal_Sales_Inshight_Excel/README.md

 OBJECTIVE:

-THE “FULL CART STORE” WANTS TO CREATE AN ANNUAL SALES REPORT FOR 2022.
+THE “ ROYAL STORE” WANTS TO CREATE AN ANNUAL SALES REPORT FOR 2022.
 SO THAT, ROYAL STORE CAN UNDERSTAND ITS CUSTOMERS AND GROW ITS SALES IN THE YEAR 2023

 QUESTIONS:

 -Compare the sales and orders using a single chart.
 - Which month had the highest sales and orders?
 - Who made more purchases in 2022 - men or women?